Blog

 Upcoming Trainings

-Elder Law Task Force Meeting - NEWLY ADDED
+2026 CORT Consumer Law Training - NEWLY ADDED

-Housing Law Task Force Meeting - NEWLY ADDED
+Joint Task Force Meeting at Higgins Lake - NEWLY ADDED